saiprakash0506/WeatherBot-Real-Time-Weather-Updates-via-Telegram-and-Web-Browser/README.md

 ### Weather App
-In this tutorial we use a weather api and we get data from api❗️
+In this we use a weather api and we get data from api❗️

 ## Warning
 You need to get your own api key by logging into Openweathermap.org and replace it in index.js file on line 9 :